 Remember, Bootstrap is just a stylesheet.
 That’s why it is very simple to include in your website.
 You use the

-🔗 Here you can find some great Bootstrap files to get you started.
+🔗 Here you can find the Bootstrap documentation to get you started.

 HTML is so basic that it only has a few tags – we know that already.
 But when you browse the web today you see a different thing: websites today have menus, icons, load-bars, navbars, labels, etc. Where are those tags?
 None of those tags are defined in HTML!

 Every developer has to fake these additional elements every time they create a new website.
 They have to do everything from scratch, and it takes a lot of time.